mozilla/bigquery-backfill/backfill/2024-11-06-metrics-pings-metric-labels-over-max-length/README.md

 --   2 DESC
 ```

+## Setting up the Backfill Project

+To grant dataset creation permissions and to get access to `payload_bytes_error`: https://github.com/mozilla-services/cloudops-infra/pull/6055

 ## Reingest Using Decoder

 To start, we need to create the temporary datasets and tables to use as dataflow input, output, and error.